cmaestre/arm_scenario_simulator/README.md

 ## To do :
 * Improve textures of table

-# About simulating faster than real time :
+# About simulating faster than real time with Gazebo :

 To my knowledge, it is possible to speed up the simulation of the physics engine by editing the file worlds/setup.world in two ways :